 Each rank of this utility allows you to carry one kit.
-Med Kits and Resto Kits are universal unlocks, so if you unlock them for one class, you’ll be able to use them on all non-MAX classes.
+Unlike other Utility Items, Med Kits and Resto Kits are universal unlocks, so if you unlock them for one class, you’ll be able to use them on all non-MAX classes.

 Restoration Kit restores health over 12 seconds, costs 25 nanites.